Championship 2023/24: Leicester, Leeds, Ipswich in three-way automatic promotion battle

 On Wednesday, Swansea face Stoke - who still have relegation concerns - at 8pm, live on Sky Sports Football.

-All nine of the remaining Championship fixtures on Tuesday and Wednesday, including Sheffield Wednesday vs Norwich, Southampton vs Coventry and Ipswich vs Watford, will be available on the Red Button.
+All five of the remaining Championship fixtures on Wednesday, including Sheffield Wednesday vs Norwich, Southampton vs Coventry and Ipswich vs Watford, will be available on the Red Button.

 Here is how you can watch Sky Bet Championship matches live across Sky Sports in April as well as free match highlights throughout the season.